• Skip to primary navigation

 • Chili powder and fresh cilantro bring a pop of flavor and color.

-• It's a dish that tastes complex but comes together fast-perfect for busy weeks or casual entertaining.
+• It's a dish that tastes complex but comes together fast-perfect for busy weeks or casual entertaining, and it pairs especially well with easy cavatappi substitute options for chicken pasta crowd-pleasers.

 Main Ingredients You’ll Need